 If users have a poor experience on a website, they are more likely to leave quickly, which can increase the bounce rate.
 High bounce rates can signal to search engines that the website is not providing relevant or valuable content, which can negatively impact its search engine rankings.

-You can check your current bounce rate in Google Analytics, specifically in the Behaviour section.
+You can check your current bounce rate in Google Analytics, specifically in the Behaviour (Engagement in GA4). section.

 Average session duration